angelmtenor/DL-potential-dishes/README.md

 ## Analysis of results and & Future Work

-The best model obtained, based on transfer learning with a pretrained MobileNet, achieved accuracies between 89-92% on the validation set.
+The best model obtained, based on transfer learning with a pre-trained MobileNet, achieved accuracies between 89-92% on the validation set.
 Less than 80% of accuracy was obtained with smaller custom convolutional models without transfer learning.

 The generator of the augmented images used to train the classifier is based on the fact that the dishes are usually centered and photographed from different angles.